NTCoding/modernization-strategy-selector/README.md

 - **Expose**: Making existing functionality from the legacy subsystem available to other subsystems (e.g. by creating an API or publishing an event), with the least amount of effort and invasive changes possible
 - **Polish**: Cleaning up some of the low hanging technical debt without addressing more fundamental issues
-- **Rewrite**: Rewrite the subsystem maintaining the existing functionality but cleaning up all the technical debt
+- **Replicate**: Rewrite the subsystem maintaining the existing functionality but cleaning up all the technical debt
-- **Remodel**: Retaining the existing functionality but redesigning the domain model so that it is easier to maintain and evolve the code
+- **Remodel**: Rewrite the subystem maintaining existing functionality but investing in a complete redesig of the domain model so that it is easier to evolve
 - **Rethink**: The functionality and domain model is totally recreated from a blank canvas, typically involving large amounts of user research and domain discovery & modelling

 ## Example Strategies